PREDATORNaruz/sds011-dht22/README.md

-This Programm reads data from SDS011 and DHT22 Sensor , it will log the data in a csv file every 3 Minutes .
+This Programm reads data from SDS011 and DHT22 Sensors , it will log the data in a csv file every 3 Minutes .

 Please make sure to change your own File path ...

-if not just do these commands on you Pi
+if not just do these commands on your Pi

 sudo mkdir /home/pi/Documents/embedded_sys_2